 Has your son or daughter struggled with suicidal thoughts?
 Have they made an attempt to end their life?
-Maybe you know someone else who has been impacted by suicide.
-My daughter has struggled with this and has lost several friends.
+Maybe you know someone who has been impacted by suicide.
+Many of us do.
+They have probably believed at least one of the lies in this blog post.
+My daughter has struggled with suicidal thoughts, made attempts, and lost friends this way.
 If your answer to either of my questions was yes, then you know there is a huge need for greater understanding and less stigma.

 Shedding Light on a Taboo Topic